Closure operators on dcpos: Doing it with maximal elements

 \section{Doing it with maximal elements}

 Let $P$ be a~dcpo.
-Since the poset $\ClSys(\negtinysp P)$ of all closure systems in~$P$ is a~closure system in $\Pow\negtinysp P\negtinysp$, it is determined by a~set of closure rules on~$P\negtinysp$.
-One such set of closure rules is, of course, the full-fledged closure theory consisting of all closure rules obeyed by~$\ClSys(\negtinysp P)\tinysp$.
+Since the poset $\ClSys(\negtinysp P)$ of all closure systems in~$P$ is a~closure system in $\PowP\negtinysp$, it is determined by a~set of closure rules on~$P\negtinysp$.
+One such set of closure rules is, of~course, the full-fledged closure theory consisting of all closure rules obeyed by~$\ClSys(\negtinysp P)\tinysp$.
 But this closure theory is too large; we want some smaller set of closure rules that determines the closure system $\ClSys(\negtinysp P)\tinysp$, and moreover, we want a~set of closure rules which can be described in terms of the structure of the dcpo~$P\negtinysp$.

-We shall obtain a~suitable set of closure rules using the approach in~Francesco Ranzato's paper~\cite{ranzato}.
+We shall obtain a~suitable set of closure rules using the approach in the paper~\cite{Ranzato-CCPOFCL-1999}.
 We~will not follow the exposition in the paper; our treatment will be more streamlined, and we will obtain some results that are not in the paper.

 \txtskip